-This quick and easy recipe for sunflower seed cheesy spaghetti uses courgette (zucchini) to make courgetti.
+This quick and easy recipe for sunflower seed cheesy spaghetti uses courgette (zucchini) to make courgetti or zucchini noodles.
 The creamy seed-based sauce makes a filling low-carb and dairy-free meal.
 Suitable for raw vegan, gluten-free, nut-free and paleo diets.

 I’ve made a similar recipe to this with my creamy tomato courgette pasta but in that recipe cashew nuts were used and the courgetti is cooked.
 Here instead of cooking it’s massaged with salt to give a soft cooked like texture to the courgetti without cooking out any of the goodness.